asifuzzamann8/ETL-Workflow-using-Apache-NiFi/README.md

 In this method, CSV data is transferred into a file location of HDFS.
 A Hive external table is defined in the database, which points to the same directory, and the table properties should match the columns and delimiter of the CSV file.
 Basically, the external table is an abstraction that presents the data in the CSV file as a table.
 However, it doesn't hold any information.
 The data will stay in the CSV file even if the external table architecture is dropped.
 Then an insert statement from the external table to the normal Hive table transfers all the data into the database.
 Since the operation happens within the HDFS, the execution time is much faster than the JDBC connection request.

 #### ExecuteStreamCommand (ExecuteShellScript):
-A shell script is called using this processor to add the Ransomware flag column in the dataset and transfer the updated CSV file to the HDFS location.
+A shell script (<a href="https://github.com/asifuzzamann8/ETL-Workflow-using-Apache-NiFi/blob/07fd353d3435053934588a687c8264a5a40e1470/Scripts/test.sh">Click for the script</a>) is called using this processor to add the Ransomware flag column in the dataset and transfer the updated CSV file to the HDFS location.

 ![ExecuteShellScript](https://user-images.githubusercontent.com/99446979/214928795-722ac385-b453-42bc-aaa2-056ce3880875.png)